Neurarian/NixOS-config/README.md

         - Optional modules are all implemented via toggleable options.
           These can easily be set in each host-specific file in the user directory.
 - `packages`: Place for patched binaries / packages not available in nixpkgs or dedicated flakes.
-  - `image-hct`: Self made rust CLI utility to efficiently get hue, chroma and tone from a wallpaper for theming
+  - `image-hct`: Self made rust CLI utility to efficiently get main hue, chroma and tone from a wallpaper for theming
   - `saint`: Patched binary to perform "Significance Analysis of INTeractome" PMID: 24513533

 ## 🖥️ Compositor & GUI

 Uses the hyprland window management ecosystem.
 Uses a modified AGS setup from [fufexan](https://github.com/fufexan/dotfiles)'s config.
-Expands on [end-4](https://github.com/end-4/dots-hyprland)'s wallpaper-based color scheme generation using [Material colors](https://m3.material.io/styles/color/the-color-system/key-colors-tones).
+Wallpaper-based color scheme generation using [Material colors](https://m3.material.io/styles/color/the-color-system/key-colors-tones) via matugen and a custom rust cli utility to set light/dark theme and scheme based on main color HCT space.
 AGS, GTK, fuzzel, wlogout, hyprland and hyprlock are dynamically themed in a wallpaper-matched light or dark theme.

 ### 📷 Screenshots